 |2013: Jul 1 – Dec 31||0-249||0-249|

-We are pleased to report that we received no National Security Requests during 2014, 2015, and so far in 2016.
+We are pleased to report that we received no National Security Requests during 2014 and 2015.

 For other periods, we don’t think the disclosures allowed by current Justice Department rules allow us to paint a truthful picture.
 Reporting National Security Requests in bands of 250 obfuscates rather than clarifies the volume of National Security Requests we and other small tech companies receive.
 While the disclosure regime may work well for larger companies with a high volume of requests, like the ones that worked with the Justice Department to craft these rules, they do not work well for smaller companies like Automattic.